 - Internet Information Services 4.0, 5.0, 5.1, 6.0, 7.0, 7.5, 8.0, 10

 - Analog CE

 This article discusses how to automate the dissemination of statistics data to multiple web site clients on a typical, single instance production IIS web server.
 The article discusses the configuration of Analog and the file system considerations required to automate the delivery of statistics to all IIS web sites hosted on the server instance.

-In the Analog C:Amie Edition example config file provided at first installation and provided through the Configuration File Generator, Analog is configured to support a single web site through a single instance of the Analog executive.
+In the default Analog CE sample config file, Analog is configured to support a single web site through a single instance of the Analog executive.

-In a larger IIS web host production environment, a single IIS server may potentially host hundreds or even thousands of individual web sites for separate clients who buy services from the server.
-In this model, it is necessary to optimise the configuration of Analog to act in a single instance, multi-target model instead of the default single instance, single target model.
+In a larger IIS web host environment, a single IIS server may potentially host hundreds or even thousands of individual web sites.
+In this model, it is necessary to tweak the configuration of Analog to act as a single instance, multi-target model – instead of the default single instance, single target model.

 The how-to is split into the following sections: